Henry Wilson (Holmfirth MP): Career

 Wilson began working life as a farmer near Mansfield and in 1867, after fourteen years as tenant of Newlands Farm, he went to Sheffield to manage the family firm, the Sheffield Smelting Company of which he also became a director.

 Politics

 Radical causes

 Wilson's political interests were born of the radical and dissenting tradition he inherited from his father and the Wilson family's Victorian dedication to public service and devotion to civic duty.
 His causes included the temperance movement, opposition to the state regulation of vice, non-sectarian education, Disestablishment of the Anglican Church, Irish Home Rule, internationalism, Anti-imperialism and the destruction of the Opium trade.

 Wilson's radicalism led him away from the traditional Gladstonian Liberalism of the age, as represented by the dominant group within the party in Sheffield.
-He was particularly repelled by some of the provisions of the 1870 Education Act such as those which involved payment for religious teaching out of public funds.
-Nonconformists saw the Act as a violation of religious liberty in education.
+He was particularly repelled by some of the provisions of the Elementary Education Act 1870 such as those which involved payment for religious teaching out of public funds.
+Nonconformists saw the act as a violation of religious liberty in education.